All Episodes

 So we had a flatline economy.

-Wave of magic won't.
+Wave a magic wall.

 Look what happened.